freenas/freenas-docs/freenas_account.rst

 All groups that came with the operating system will be listed.
-Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group's members are allowed to use :command:`sudo`.
-If you click a group entry, a "Members" button will appear.
+Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group members are allowed to use :command:`sudo`.
+Clicking a group entry causes a "Members" button to appear.
 Click this button to view and modify that group's membership.

 .. index:: Add Group, New Group, Create Group

-If you click the "Add Group" button, you will see the screen shown in Figure 4.1b.
+The "Add Group" button opens the screen shown in Figure 4.1b.
 Table 4.1a summarizes the available options when creating a group.